-In February 2016, the FASB issued ASU 2016-02, Leases, which establishes a right-of-use model that requires a lessee to record a right-of-use asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases, which establishes a right-of-use model that requires a lessee to record a right-of-use asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of operations.
-The Company expects to adopt the provisions of this guidance on January 1, 2019.
-The Company has identified the affected population of its leases and is evaluating the impact that ASU 2016-02 will have on its consolidated financial statements and related disclosures.
+The new standard also requires disclosures that provide additional information on recorded lease arrangements.
+In July 2018, the FASB issued ASU 2018-11, Leases - Targeted Improvements, which provides an optional transition method that allows entities to initially apply the new lease standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+The Company adopted the provisions of this guidance, including the optional transition method, on January 1, 2019.
+Right of use assets and corresponding lease liabilities will be recognized on the Company's consolidated statements of financial condition and is in the range of \$120 million to \$160 million.
+The Company does not expect a material impact to its consolidated statements of income.